-Clemson University will confer degrees on approximately 1,000 at the summer graduation ceremony at 9:30 a.m.
-Friday, Aug.
-11, at Littlejohn Coliseum.
+Clemson University conferred more than 1,000 degrees during the summer graduation ceremony at Friday in Littlejohn Coliseum.